AbdulShabazz/UnrealEngine-gTTS_demo/README.md

 ### numpy

-Numpy (16MB) is a python library used in scientific computing.
+Numpy (16MB) is a python library used for scientific computing.

 ```{pip-cli}
 $ pip install numpy